-It works and does its job.
+It works and does its job by moving the stud away from the block.
 This is a bespoke build and design, I am also desperate to know how other people get on with this issue of the one wire alternator.
 American Autowire recommend the one wire so others must have fitted them.
 Was it just this make that has the issue?

 The only slight point is that the belt is close to the bracket.
 Time will tell if I need to revise the design to allow more clearance.
 I don’t expect I will need to amend the design to be honest.
 So I am very happy.
 I will always carry a spare with me anyway.

 Rating can only be full marks.